 “The principal principle for a work of art to be accepted MOBA is that it must have been created by someone seriously attempting to make an artistic statement, but something has gone horribly awry in either its conception or execution.”

+That is to say, no purposeful kitsch or phony primitivism.
+You had to be really trying to be honored here.
 The current exhibit is all portraits which (intentionally or not) resemble somebody famous.
 Let’s take a tour.

 That Mary Todd Lincoln portrait by Frank B. Oldfield was “donated by the artist upon its return as an unwanted gift.”
 As you can see, it’s based on an actual photo, with certain… embellishments.